savob/savobajic.ca/content/projects/personal/flightcontrol/_index.md

-I left headers for the microcontrollers to be easily programmed using their designated protocols as well as the using the standard Arduino-esque bootloader and USB to Serial adapter which is handy for sending detailed debugging data to the computer even when not used for programming.
+I left headers for the microcontrollers to be easily programmed using their designated protocols as well as the using the standard Arduino-esque bootloader and USB to Serial adapter which is handy for sending detailed debugging data to the controller even when not used for programming.

 # Versions